 3. Test-suite maintenance stage

-After the developers make the changes to the source code, Regression Tests also need to be changed.
+After the developers make new changes to the source code, Regression Tests also need to be changed.
 Maintaining the test cases becomes a highly complex process that requires substantial human effort when done manually.
 Many tools provide self-healing for automated tests generated, thus helping the tests to dynamically adapt to the changes.

 Tools to maintain test-suite execution: Healenium